workshop-buyme/buyme/README.md

 # Buy me!

-This is a workshop which aim to build a nice web application in 3h.
+This is a workshop aiming to build a nice web application in 3h.

 ## Goals